-- Proper records of all pesticide applications should be kept according to local, state, or federal requirements. - Use records to establish proof of use and follow-up investigation of standard protocols regarding: - Date and time of application - Name of applicator - Person directing or authorizing the application - Weather conditions at the time of application - o Target pest - Pesticide used (trade name, active ingredient, amount of formulation, amount of water) - o Adjuvant/surfactant and amount applied, if used - Area treated (acres or square feet) and location - Total amount of pesticide used - Application equipment - Additional remarks, such as the severity of the infestation or life stage of the pest - Follow-up to check the effectiveness of the application - Those applying pesticides, and who make decisions regarding their applications should be able to interpret pollinator protection label statements. - Those applying pesticides should be aware of honey bee biology. - Those applying pesticides should understand the various routes of exposure (outside the hive and inside the hive). - Those applying pesticides should understand the effects of pesticides on bees.
+- Keep proper records of all pesticide applications according to local, state, or federal requirements. - Use records to establish proof of use and follow-up investigation of standard protocols regarding: - Date and time of application - Name of applicator - Person directing or authorizing the application - Weather conditions at the time of application - o Target pest - Pesticide used (trade name, active ingredient, amount of formulation, amount of water) - o Adjuvant/surfactant and amount applied, if used - Area treated (acres or square feet) and location - Total amount of pesticide used - Application equipment - Additional remarks, such as the severity of the infestation or life stage of the pest - Follow-up to check the effectiveness of the application - Understand that pollinator protection label statements should be used by those who make decisions regarding their applications and those applying the pesticides. - Know honey bee biology when applying pesticides. - Understand the various routes of exposure (outside the hive and inside the hive) when applying pesticides. - Understand the effects of pesticides on bees when applying pesticides.